 Querying Windows Performance Counters

-In addition to its own metrics, uberAgent can collect data from any Windows performance counter.
+In addition to its built-in metrics, uberAgent can collect data from Windows performance counters.

-To add performance counters we need to edit uberAgent’s configuration.
-All metrics need to be associated with a timer that defines how often data for the metric is collected.
+As with all other uberAgent metrics, performance counters need to be associated with a timer that defines how often data is collected.
 Performance counter metrics can be added to an existing timer or placed in a new timer section.
+See the configuration docs and the performance counter metrics documentation for details.

-In the following example we configured a new timer that collects data every 60 seconds.
+In the following example, we configured a new timer that collects data every 60 seconds.
 We added two performance counters to the timer that collect .NET information for the entire machine and for a specific process (PowerShell).
-We also added one performance counter that collects the system’s uptime.
+We also added a performance counter that collects the system’s uptime.
+Finally, we added a performance counter that collects the handle count for every running process.
 The result looks like this:

-As you can see, some counter paths have instance names (e.g.
+As you can see, some counter paths have instance names (

 To find the paths for your counters you can use the following method.